aragon/lock-to-vote-plugin/TESTS.md

 │   │   ├── Given the proposal is not executed
 │   │   │   ├── Given minVotingPower is reached
 │   │   │   │   ├── Given minApproval is reached
-│   │   │   │   │   ├── Given isSupportThresholdReachedEarly was reached before endDate
-│   │   │   │   │   │   ├── Given the proposal allows early execution
-│   │   │   │   │   │   │   ├── It canExecute() should return true
-│   │   │   │   │   │   │   └── It hasSucceeded() should return true
-│   │   │   │   │   │   └── Given the proposal does not allow early execution
-│   │   │   │   │   │       ├── It canExecute() should return false
-│   │   │   │   │   │       ├── It hasSucceeded() should return false
-│   │   │   │   │   │       ├── It canExecute() should return true when ended
-│   │   │   │   │   │       └── It hasSucceeded() should return true when ended
 │   │   │   │   │   ├── Given isSupportThresholdReached is reached
 │   │   │   │   │   │   ├── It canExecute() should return false before endDate
 │   │   │   │   │   │   ├── It hasSucceeded() should return false before endDate